 The testing phase is an essential milestone in the success of your process change.
 Testing is an effective tool to understand whether the new process can bring about desired results and whether you can achieve the target metrics.

-If the test process has been largely successful, it is the right time to identify issues and tweak the strategy to bring desired results.
+If the test process has been largely successful, it is the right time to identify issues and tweak the strategy to bring the desired results.

 If the test process didn’t bring the desired results, it is time to brainstorm and design alternate plans again.
-When there is a bottleneck at this stage, you might require more information to restart the process.
+When there is a bottleneck operation at this stage, you might require more information to restart the process.

 How to Improve Operational Efficiency